carolinevieirap/carou/readme.md

-# Romy's Portfolio
+# My Portfolio
-A way to integrate Notion and Vercel.
+A way to build a portfolio for free using Notion and Vercel.

 ## Intro